cliffpyles/Helpers/apps/chatai-cli/ROADMAP.md

 - [ ] Add documentation via README
 - [ ] Add CLI commands for managing settings in the global settings file (CRUDL operations)
 - [ ] Add support for functions
+- [ ] Cleanup snapshots on conversation deletion
+- [ ] Refactor file organization and format of conversations

 ## Known Bugs